The Nobel Peace Prize

 Discover more

-The Red Cross has been awarded three times – read about the work of the organization.
+The Red Cross has been awarded three times – read about their work.

 Red Cross - Armband